allaboutduncan/clu-docs/docs/features/directory-features/convert.md

 In [app-settings](../app-settings/index.md "mention"), you may "_Enable Subdirectories for Conversion_" which will allow this feature to traverse sub-directories as well.

-{% hint style="danger" %}
+!!! warning
     Be aware, running this on a high level directory could run for a good bit of time.
 In testing, I was able to convert 98 files (between 50MB to 300MB each) in \~20 minutes.
-{% endhint %}